Gehn/JustABlog/README.md

-DebugTheBlog: A micro blog framework
+JustABlog: A micro blog framework
 ====================================